Stereum - click to expand

 whether or not it stains/bleeds yellow, red or neither when scratched.

 is the only one that most people know.
-It is mostly projecting from
+It certainly is abundant, but many

 hardwood species.